simonlotzkar/1800_20233_17/README.md

 ## 8. TODO List
 Features and tasks needed to be done (in order of priority):
 * Updates
-    * Prevent user from adding new update if last was added within 5min
-    * Provide tooltip to show the name and description of each achievement.
     * Display owners' total score, average score, and number of posts
     * Hide delete button for non-owners and non-admins
 * Profile